-As a Roman Catholic prayer was always very important to me.
-But somehow I just never engaged in daily Bible reading except I used to study the daily Scripture readings and any Bible readings I could get my hands on during the Catholic daily Mass.
+As a Roman Catholic, prayer was always very important to me.
+But somehow I just never engaged in any sort of regular study of the Bible.
+One exception was that I used to study the daily Scripture readings printed in the lectionary for the daily Catholic Mass.
 The New Testament Bible readings were important to me in Mass but many times I could not make sense of them.
 This was especially the case for readings from the Old Testament.
-Now that you have some background about me, how about you?

 Are you a Catholic and go to mass every Sunday and holy day?
 Maybe it's what you have always done.
 Very likely it's what your parents did too.
 And your grandparents.
 Perhaps you got married there, had your babies baptized there.
 Maybe you were even an altar boy like I was?
 And maybe you are struggling to live up to the high standards for how you feel you need to behave in order to make it to heaven?
 Jesus said, "Be ye therefore perfect, even as your Father which is in heaven is perfect" (Matthew 5:48).
 He set a pretty high standard.
 Jesus was perfect, but are we able to obey his command and achieve perfection ourselves?
 If we can't be perfect, then how good do we have to be to make it to heaven?
 What if we missed mass a few times this year because we just didn't feel like going that Sunday, are we condemned?